tparchman/ERNA_chem/mapping_variant_calling_basicpopgen.md

    module load samtools/1.10
    ```

 2. Run the script `bwa_mem2sorted_bam.sh` using the following nohup settings.
 Here we are calling the bash script from within the bwa directory.
-Note the relative paths in
+The shell script needs editing (try `nano` for this) to specify the name of the reference used above in the indexing step.
+FOr this project that name is `ernacon`.
+Note the relative paths in call below:

    ```sh
    nohup bash ../scripts/bwa_mem2sorted_bam.sh 2> /dev/null &
    ```

    * Running the script in this way prevents the process from being interrupted (i.e. you can disconnect from the server while this runs) while also capturing progress print statements in `nohup.out`.
 You can re-login to the server and check the progress of mapping by going into the `bwa` directory and entering the following:

+# work done to here 10/28 TLP

       ```sh
       tail -n 1 nohup.out